rscherrer/resume/README.md

 ## Volunteering

-- Field assistant (2016).
+- Field assistant (2017).
 Capture of wild brown anoles (*Anolis sagrei*) from the Bahamas for an experimental lizard colony at Harvard University.
 Department of Organismic and Evolutionary Biology, Harvard University, Cambridge, MA, USA.
-Supervised by Dr. Colin Donihue and Prof. Dr. Jonathan B. Losos.
+Supervised by Dr. Colin M. Donihue and Prof. Dr. Jonathan B. Losos.

+- Lab assistant (2016).
+Maintenance and animal husbandry for an experimental lizard colony at Harvard University.
+Department of Organismic and Evolutionary Biology, Harvard University, Cambridge, MA, USA.
+Supervised by Dr. Colin M. Donihue and Dr. Anthony J. Geneva.

 - Internship (2014).
 Maintenance and measurements in a mesocosm phytosanitary experiment in ecotoxicology.
 Research unit "Animals and Functionality of Animal Products", University of Lorraine, Nancy, France.
 Supervised by Dr. Marielle Thomas.